ahoirg/latex-auto-generated-paper/README.md

-It contains the Latex code of the report named RepEng Project: Empirical Evaluation of JSON Schema Extraction from MongoDB Collections.
+It contains the Latex code of the report named "Empirical Evaluation of JSON Schema Extraction from MongoDB Collections".

 ---